These are templates for PCIe Extended Capabilities. They are designed to be

 Each extended capability template uses the following parameters:

-: Value of the next_ptr field in the capability headeraer_capability
+base: Base address of the capability headernext_ptr: Value of the next_ptr field in the capability headeraer_capabilityvc_capabilitydsn_capabilitydpb_capabilityrcld_capabilityUses the following parameters:

 invalidate_received(transaction_t *t, uint64 addr) -> (bool)